brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 ### <a name="Class-Moon"></a>Druid – Circle of the Moon

 Druids are full spellcasters who can turn into animals.
 They're usually known for being fragile, but Circle of the Moon Druids can use their wildshape feature to transform into tougher animals than other Druids, and their hit points reset to the creature they transform into, essentially giving them a new pool of hit points for every encounter.
-When you’re not wildshaped, you’re a full caster with an excellent list of Druid spells.
-While not as damage-oriented as the Barbarian, Fighter, and Paladin builds, it’s hard to beat the versatility of the Circle of the Moon Druid.
+When you're not wildshaped, you're a full caster with an excellent list of Druid spells.
+While not as damage-oriented as the Barbarian, Fighter, and Paladin builds, it's hard to beat the versatility of the Circle of the Moon Druid.
 You can be a Tank when needed or a control and support spellcaster.

 Since Druids use the animal stat blocks while wildshaped, Strength isn't needed.
 Dexterity remains pretty important for Druids, as it affects their armor class while not wildshaped, but your highest stat as a Druid should be Wisdom, which is their spellcasting stat.
 Druids use animal stat blocks instead of weapons, so small races are perfectly viable.
 Races that get a bonus to Wisdom are great: Ghostwise Halflings, Hill Dwarves, Kalashtar, Firbolg, and Wood Elves are all great fits.
 Goblins can work pretty well, and the idea of a Goblin tank will never not be funny to me.